Fireleaf16/egocentric/README.md

 This section brefly illustrates the function of each `.py` in folder `scripts`, for more detail information please read the comments within each file.

+- `rand.py` gives a random series contains 1-6, which decides the user's task order.

+- `data_recorder_continue.py` record controller data, robot frame data, robot to target data and all the triggered warnings.

+- `ee_publisher.py` original file that only publish the robot end-effector with respect to the robot base frame.